Lina-Liuna/English/README.md

 1). /i/ I have to smile when I say this sound, stressed vowel

-/i/:Cheese Please Tease Sheep Team
+/i/:Cheese Please Tease Sheep Team, East, Green, Heat, Leap, Keep, Sleep

 2). /I/ relaxed version, yh, it comes from the back of your throat.

-/I/: Lip Zip Hip Dip Give
+/I/: Lip Zip Hip Dip Give, List, Fit, Hill, Hip, Milk, Mint

 3). /uw/ stressed vowel, you have to use your muscles

-/uw/: Tool  Move  Loop  Boot  Zoom
+/uw/: Tool  Move  Loop  Boot  Zoom, Moon, Loop, Wound, Clue, Toon/Tune, Flute, Suit

 4). /ʊ/ a little stressed but it's slightly more relaxed, ugh

-/ʊ/: Look  Brook  Shook  Hook  Nook
+/ʊ/: Look  Brook  Shook  Hook  Nook, Good, Nook, Cook, Crook,

 5). /ey/, stressed vowel sound, because you have to really open your mouth to say it.

-/ey/: Pay  Stay  Day  May  Lay
+/ey/: Pay  Stay  Day  May  Lay, Gray, Grate, Break, Play, Neigh/Nay, Clay, Stay

 6)./ɛ/, relaxed vowel, it's in the back of your throat, it's more relaxed, you mouth doesn't have to use

 too many of it's muscles.

-/ɛ/: Get Let Met Set Bet
+/ɛ/: Get Let Met Set Bet, Tent, Help, Fell, Send, Desk, Tend, Bend

 7). /ə/ most common vowel sound in English, especially when used in conversation, called "schwa"

 the sound is relaxed.

-/ə/: Fun  Sun/son Love Money Tough
+/ə/: Fun  Sun/son Love Money Tough, Drum, Truck,Run, Lung, Hug,

 8)./ow/: a little bit more stressed. it's not as tense as "OO" because you have to tense up for that one.

 but it is "OH" so you still have to keep your mouth open in an "O" shape

-/ow/: Boat Coat Owe Low No
+/ow/: Boat Coat Owe Low No, Slow, Float, Load, Know,No, Flow, Go, Home, Loan,

 9)./æ/: tense vowel here, you really have to open up and go

-/æ/: Cat  Black  Hat  Flat  Back
+/æ/: Cat  Black  Hat  Flat  Back, Last, bat, Jam, Tab, Can, Land

 10). relaxed vowel 'ah', you go to your doctor say, "Open your mouth and say AH" and it's going to be a little bit more relaxed.

-/a/: Lot  Not  Cot  Got  Talk
+/a/: Lot  Not  Cot  Got  Talk, Lost, Knot/not/ Hot, Mob, Fog, Tong

 11). in California, we really don't use this sound almost at all, except some of them, it's more common in new york.

-/ɔ/: Awful  Awesome  Bought  Fought  Sought
+/ɔ/: Awful  Awesome  Bought  Fought  Sought, Law, Flaw, Lawn, Prwan

 /ay/: Eye Buy/Bye Hi/high Lie Sky

 /oy/: Toy  Soy  Ploy  Avoid  Point

-/aw/: Hour  How  Now  Cow  Power
+/aw/: Hour  How  Now  Cow  Power, Sour

 #### 3. Introduction to Pragmatics
 What are Pragmatics?